 Step 4.
 Push the Trigger Pin Assembly and the Trigger Pin Out

-Wiggling the slide stop allows the spring to not put pressure on that pin.
+Wiggling the slide stop allows the spring to not put pressure on the pin.

 Step 5.
 Remove Slide Stop and Locking Block